2022 Big South Conference baseball tournament

-The 2022 Big South Conference baseball tournament will be held from May 25 through 28.
-The top six regular season finishers of the conference's eleven teams will meet in the double-elimination tournament to be held at Truist Point in High Point, North Carolina.
-The tournament champion will earn the conference's automatic bid to the 2022 NCAA Division I baseball tournament.
+The 2022 Big South Conference baseball tournament was held from May 25 through 28.
+The top six regular season finishers of the conference's eleven teams met in the double-elimination tournament held at Truist Point in High Point, North Carolina.
+The tournament champion earned the conference's automatic bid to the 2022 NCAA Division I baseball tournament.

 Seeding and format

 The top six finishers of the league's eleven teams qualify for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.